ghoumbadji/g1mg05-mlops-project/README.md

-# Classification of sentiments in Amazon customer reviews
+# Sentiment Classification in Amazon customer reviews

 The e-commerce sector has witnessed exponential growth in recent years, fundamentally changing consumer habits.
 In this digital landscape, user-generated content, specifically product reviews, has become a decisive factor in purchasing decisions.
 However, the sheer volume of these reviews makes manual analysis impossible.

 Our project focuses on **Natural Language Processing (NLP)** applied to the Amazon ecosystem.
-By building a model to classify the sentiment of customer reviews (positive, negative, or neutral), we aim to transform unstructured text into actionable data.
+By building a model to classify the sentiment of customer reviews (positive or negative), we aim to transform unstructured text into actionable data.
 This analysis allows brands not only to adapt their marketing strategies but also to identify product flaws and monitor brand reputation in real-time.

 ---